robhrt7/MCSS/en/index.md

 /* /Module name */
 {% endhighlight %}

-## Reset
+## Zero layer or Foundation
 Foundation includes resets and insignificantly changeable styles, which make up layout base and apply on all pages.

-Foundation styles, as all resets, is applied first, or in separate file, or at the most top of the compound CSS file.
+Foundation styles like all resets are connected from the very start, either in separate file or in the beginning of common CSS file.

 ## Module interaction scheme

 ![image]({{ site.baseurl }}/images/layers.jpg)

+<a id="1"></a>
 ## 1 layer — base
 First layer - is a portal framework, the core part of interface.
-It is based on reusable and abstract constructions:
+It is based on most reusable and abstract constructions:

 * forms
 * buttons
 * navigation blocks

+Markup of first layer modules is connected with overall portal style and designers guidelines.
+When working on base constructions, we recommend keeping in touch with designers, especially when it comes to developing common portal standards.

-If you start to using MCSS, the first thing you should do - is creating a set of reusable standards.
+When starting using MCSS in your project, the first thing you should do - is creating a set of reusable standards.

-As the part of the first layer you can use without a doubt  so popular framework as [Bootstrap](http://twitter.github.com/bootstrap/), [960gs](http://960.gs/), [inuit.css](https://github.com/csswizardry/inuit.css) and others.
+As the part of the first layer, you can use popular frameworks such as [Bootstrap](http://twitter.github.com/bootstrap/), [960gs](http://960.gs/), [inuit.css](https://github.com/csswizardry/inuit.css) and others.

+### Rules

+Fundamental first layer rule - all entities should be abstract, both with their names and mark-up.

+* Class names should not look "foreign" in any place on the portal.
+* Module blocks should have default style, but also should be easy to modify according to various project modules and tasks.

+First layer styles could be cascade-modified from other modules of the same layer and 2nd layer.
+This is due to the Rule regarding location of related styles in one place.

+**The core (1st layer) should be separated from 2nd layer modules, example:**

+Forms standard:

+{% highlight css %}
+.input-field { }
+    .input-field_text { }
+{% endhighlight %}

+Form standard interaction with button standard - cascade modification from 1st layer:

+{% highlight css %}
+.input-field { }
+    .input-field .button { }
+{% endhighlight %}

+Project module interaction with the standard in the 2nd layer:

+{% highlight css %}
+.project-module { }
+    .project-module .input-field { }
+{% endhighlight %}

+**2nd layer modification from the 1st one is forbidden!** In this case, layers are mixing up, causing chaos:

+{% highlight css %}
+    .input-field .project-module { }
+{% endhighlight %}

+Styles are connected right after the foundation, prior to 2nd layer, to support low level priority in selector weight.

+### Advantages
+Reusable and well thought-of first layer modules allow saving time on support of popular constructions, eliminating the need to maintain several similar modules.
+Re-usability also as well affects the final size of CSS-files.

+Having well-developed base allows to create new interfaces easily, most of which consist of standard elements.

+The samples of standard designs can be reused from one project to another, allowing accelerating the development both of the layout and backend functionality connected with it.

+<a id="2"></a>
 ## 2 layer — project
-Second layer includes isolated, project modules, which construct the page further:
+Second layer includes isolated, project modules, which further construct the page:

 * Registration form
 * Login block